aljubrmj/FGEM/README.md

 <!-- About the Project -->
 ## :star2: About the Project
 This was developed in the Stanford Geothermal Program to serve as a tool for evaluating the techno-economics of flexible geothermal operations.
+It makes use of anlytical and iterative models alongside correlations develoepd in other works[^1][^2].
 It involves the techno-economic modeling of thermal energy storage and battery units towards flexible generation.

 <!-- Screenshots -->
 <!-- ### :camera: Screenshots